ritiksahni/blog-dev/_posts/2021-01-19-Feline-HackTheBox.md

 <center><img src="assets/img/posts/feline-htb/room_header.png"></center>

-Feline is a super fun box created by MinatoTW and MrR3boot, two hackers I admire a lot for their work.
+Feline is a super fun box created by [MinatoTW](https://twitter.com/MinatoTW_) and [MrR3boot](https://twitter.com/MrR3boot), two hackers I admire a lot for their work.
+Give them a follow on their twitter profiles!
 This box takes us through exploiting a java deserialization in a custom web application hosted on an Apache Tomcat server to exploiting an RCE in **SaltStack** to gain a shell inside a docker container, and finally getting root on host by exploiting an exposed **docker.sock** file.

 <!--more-->